fluidware/fluidsurveys-docs/chapters/Editor/editorfeatures.rst

 	* - Section
 	  - Description
 	* - 1.
-Text Alterations
+Text/Style Alterations
-	  - Make any changes to font specific sections, such as bold, italicize, center a block of text, etc.
+	  - Make any changes to font specific sections, such as bold, italicize, center a block of text, etc. As well as adjust the font size, font type, styles, or edit the source directly
 	* - 2.
 Content Alterations
 	  - Input text directly from Microsoft Word and retain its style, insert a web link, or a video straight from YouTube
-	* - 3.
-Style Alterations
-	  - Adjust the font size, font type, styles, or edit the source directly

 .. note::